emilypark0418/emilypark.github.io/index.md

 <img align="middle" src="assets/img/profile042022.jpg" width="250" height="250">

-Hi - currently I am a 2nd year CS master’s student at Columbia University, specializing in Machine Learning.
-I am passionate about creating **✨positive disruption✨ in making AI trustworthy, safer, and fairer for various users in various contexts**.
-During summer 2022, I am interning at AWS ElasticMapReduce Serverless team as an SDE intern.
-You can reach me at <cp3227@columbia.edu>.
+Hi - my name is Emily and I'm a Machine Learning Engineer at Boeing in Seattle, WA.
+My aspiration is to create **✨positive disruptions✨** in our society, including but not limited to fields like education, medicine, finance, urban mobility, smart factory, etc. by **making ML and software technologies more trustworthy, safer, and fairer** to be **on par with human intelligence, and even beyond**.
+I graduated from Columbia University with a Master's in Computer Science and Yonsei University with a Bachelor's in Computer Science and Business Administration.
+I've also interned at AWS ElasticMapReduce Serverless team as an SDE intern in the summer of 2022.

-My interest in **Explainable and Robust ML** was fostered through my extensive research experience at Boeing, where I was involved in ***Automated Visual Inspection*** and ***Autonomous Flight*** projects that emphasizes both performance and explainability of AI models.
+My interest in **Explainable, Trustworthy, and Robust ML** was fostered through my extensive research experience at Boeing.
+Currently I am working on a ***Contour Scanning*** project for 2D & 3D monocular cargo detection models to enable pallet ID tracking and volume reconstruction for Qatar Airlines’ cargo loading logistic optimization.
+Previously, I was involved in ***Automated Visual Inspection*** and ***Autonomous Flight*** projects that emphasizes both performance and explainability of AI models.
 This research resulted in a US patent pending, ICCV 2021 accepted 1st author paper, <a href="https://bit.ly/3FIRi2r">LFI-CAM</a>.
 I have also closely collaborated with Boeing Directors and cross functional teams in different time zones to establish a <a href="https://www.linkedin.com/pulse/our-one-global-team-driving-future-naveed-hussain/">new Boeing R&D center (Boeing Korea Engineering & Technology Center, BKETC)</a> in South Korea from scratch as a founding member.
 In addition, I have demonstrated leadership and project management skills where I have shaped and managed many of Boeing's research portfolio projects and milestones.

 I have leveraged my academic background to better understand and navigate not only the research problem itself, but also the entailing business impacts, opportunities, and risks which helped me approach a problem with a holistic perspective.
 I believe such skills and unique experiences differentiate me from other engineers and researchers.

-I was an undergraduate <a href="https://eng.kfas.or.kr/theme/kfaschanel/intl_scholarship_5.php">Korea Foundation for Advanced Studies (KFAS) Scholarship</a> scholar, and currently a <a href="https://www.studyinkorea.go.kr/en/sub/gks/allnew_government.do">Korean Government Overseas Study Scholarship</a> scholar.
+In undergrad, I was a <a href="https://eng.kfas.or.kr/theme/kfaschanel/intl_scholarship_5.php">Korea Foundation for Advanced Studies (KFAS) Scholarship</a> scholar, and during my Master's program, I had the honor of being a <a href="https://www.studyinkorea.go.kr/en/sub/gks/allnew_government.do">Korean Government Overseas Study Scholarship</a> scholar.
+If you have any inquiries, you can reach me at <cp3227@columbia.edu>.

 <br />